Subscribe to the RSS feed

 One of the most important aspects of a modern software is how to get it into the hands of customers.
 Especially developers, because they are the ones who will spend most of their time working with our libraries and components.

 Us, too.
 In fact we need better goals, than “making more money” or “creating better stuff”.
 So last year we decided to be SMART about it and set high-level product goals for ourselves and for our community.
-After all, we want to be the best ECM development platform for a large community of developers.
+After all, we want to be the best CSP development platform for a large community of developers.
 But how do we get there?

 We moved.
-To Github, with our code and management tools… and our documentation and this blog(!); and to Stack Overflow with your questions and our answers.
+To GitHub, with our code and management tools… and our documentation and this blog(!); and to Stack Overflow with your questions and our answers.